 I, for one, have grown weary of tearing the box apart, over and over and over again.

 I am a black woman who is absolutely disgusted by racism.
 I’m a wife and mother who wants to leave my house and not feel like the color of my skin may or may not affect how you treat me or my children.
-I have been called a nigger multiple times in my life, and I agree that hate, ALL THE HATE is inexcusable, damaging, and a travesty in every way.
+I have been called the n-word multiple times in my life, and I agree that hate, ALL THE HATE is inexcusable, damaging, and a travesty in every way.

 Am I passionate about this?
 YES.